nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 * The compiled HEX file
 * The generated include folder

-After CMake finishes configuring the child images, the Partition Manager script is executed in configure time (``execute_process``) with the lists of names and paths as arguments.
+When CMake has completed configuring the additional images, the Partition Manager script is executed in configure time (``execute_process``) with the lists of names and paths as arguments.
 The configurations generated by the Partition Manager script are imported as CMake variables (see :ref:`pm_cmake_usage`).

 The Partition Manager script outputs a :file:`partitions.yml` file.